 The Messy Bun Traveler is designed to bring you fun stories, destination guides, and healthy travel advice.
 To help cover the cost of running this site, all posts are sprinkled with hand-selected affiliate links.
 When you click on one of these links and make a purchase, I will earn a small commission at no additional cost to you.
 I only accept affiliate links and paid advertisements from brands I believe in, trust and use personally.
 Thank you for your continued support!

 The two destinations we drew from the hat were Morocco and Aruba.
-Both sounded like epic countries to visit, but there was something about Aruba that was calling out to me.
+Both sounded like epic countries to visit, but something about Aruba was calling out to me.
 We didn’t set anything in stone but kept these two countries in mind as the destination for our end-of-the-year trip.

-As the summer was nearing an end, as well as my travel assignment in Redondo Beach, I knew the optimal time for me to travel was September.
-Dustin, unfortunately, due to his work, could not make the trip possible.
-After much debate and even a little backlash, we decided that it was best I took this trip solo.
+As the summer was nearing an end, as well as my travel contract in Redondo Beach, I knew the optimal time for me to travel was September.
+Unfortunately, due to his work, Dustin could not make the trip possible.
+After much debate, we decided that it was best I took this trip solo.

 And so, after spending 11 days on the island, it became apparent to me why it was nicknamed One Happy Island.
 I loved Aruba for not only its perfect white sand beaches but also its rugged, adventurous hiking trails, cliffs, and dunes.
 The locals are amiable, accommodating, helpful, and as a female solo traveler, I felt extremely safe.

 The island was also able to nourish my adventurous wild side, indulge in my self-care needs, and satisfy some much-needed travel therapy.